msindrasena/bikesharing/README.md

 # NYC Citi Bike Analysis
 This is a summary of the analytic work that I did with the NYC Citi Bike data.
-The tableau report can be found here.
+The tableau report can be found here "https://public.tableau.com/profile/melina.indrasena#!/vizhome/ChallengeStory_15993175860480/Challenge-Presenter?publish=yes".

 ## Who is our customer?